NathanBeatheaMartinez/Voting-Data-Analysis-Python/README.md

-# python-challenge
-PyPoll
+Part 1: PyPoll
 ——————————————————————————————————————————————————-

-In this Challenge, I was tasked with helping a small, rural town modernize its vote-counting process.
+I was tasked with helping a small, rural town modernize its vote-counting process.
-I was given a set of poll data called election_data.csv.
+I was provided with a set of poll data called election_data.csv.
 The dataset is composed of three columns: "Voter ID", "County", and "Candidate".
 I created a Python script that analyzes the votes and calculates each of the following values:
 * The total number of votes cast
 * A complete list of candidates who received votes
 * The percentage of votes each candidate won